Allan McNish: Endurance racing

 In 2013, McNish became a world champion as he won the 2013 FIA World Endurance Championship alongside Kristensen and Duval.

 Since Formula One has introduced the drivers' representative on the stewards panel at all Grands Prix, McNish has featured as the drivers' representative twice in the 2011 season, in Monaco and most recently in Hungary and on both occasions he has penalised the McLaren driver Lewis Hamilton for various transgressions.
 He has also appeared in a Scania video test driving their new R 730 V8.

+Racing retirement and managerial roles

 On 17 December 2013, McNish announced his retirement from Audi Sport and from racing full-time.
 He has not ruled out racing individual events in the future.
-After retiring he took on a role with Audi Sport, including liaising between the team's drivers and engineers, between the team and motorsport organisers, and driver development.
+After retiring, he took on a role with Audi Sport, including liaising between the team's drivers and engineers, between the team and motorsport organisers, and driver development.
 He is also manager of racing driver Harry Tincknell.
 He also works for BBC Sport as a commentator and pundit for their Formula One coverage.
 McNish became team principal for Audi's Formula E team, starting for the 2017–18 season, following Audi's official take over of the Abt Sportsline run entry.

 McNish is two-time winner of the Segrave Trophy (2009/2014), was awarded the BRDC Gold Star in 2014, and won the BARC Gold Medal in 2015.

+On 23 January 2026, it was announced that McNish would become the Director of the Audi Driver Development Programme, which would be "a key part of the team’s strategy to build a competitive Formula 1 team by investing in young talent on and off the track, the programme will scout and support promising young drivers from karting and junior formula series, providing a clear path to the top echelon of motorsport."
+On 24 April 2026, McNish took on the additional role of "Racing Director", being accountable for trackside operations at Grand Prix weekends, succeeding former Team Principal Jonathan Wheatley and reporting to CEO and Team Principal Mattia Binotto.